 Trust fabric certificates are visible only to the identity provider and service provider software; they are never seen by the user's browser.
-Only certain certificate products are acceptable for this purpose; see below.
 The trust fabric certificates are:

 - The certificate for the identity provider's XML signing key pair for SAML services, - The certificate for the identity provider's SSL server key pair for SAML services, - The certificate for the service provider's SSL client key pair for SAML services, - The certificate for the service provider's XML signing key pair for SAML requests.